Eddtn/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the file betty from /tmp/my_first_directory
+Delete the file my_first_directory from /tmp